Get all the latest data for Fortaleza

 Are home prices above the long-term average in Fortaleza as of 2026?

-The estimated recent 12-month price change in Fortaleza was about 13%, which is roughly double the pre-pandemic annual pace and suggests the market is running hotter than its historical norm.
+The most recent 12-month price change in Fortaleza was around 13%, which is roughly double the city's typical pre-pandemic appreciation pace of 5% to 7% per year, confirming that the current cycle has been unusually strong.

 What local changes could move prices in Fortaleza as of 2026?